 We keep our programs small, ranging from 15-35 students per cohort, so we can focus on the success of each student.
 That means you get personalized support from your faculty advisor, as well as virtual access to the same, renowned academic services offered on our Jamestown campus.

-We offer three master’s degree programs, all offered fully online and taught by a mix of stand-out instructors.
+Our master’s degree programs are offered fully online and are taught by a mix of stand-out instructors.
 Some are full-time faculty who teach almost exclusively at the graduate level.
 Others are adjunct, clinical, and affiliated faculty members who are practitioners and experts in their fields.

 What to expect as a grad student at UJ.